stellar/go/services/horizon/internal/docs/reference/admin.md

 2. Under the project folder, download external dependencies: `glide install`
 3. Build the binary: `go install /services/horizon`

-After running the above commands have succeeded, the built horizon will have be written into the `bin` subdirectory of your $GOPATH.
+After running the above commands have succeeded, the built horizon will have been written into the `bin` subdirectory of your $GOPATH.

 Note:  Building directly on windows is not supported.